jmcelroy5/Biking-Across-the-US/_posts/2014-08-27-montana-after-glacier.md

 The next morning I had just 40 miles to go to Missoula, where I was looking forward to an afternoon of rest at Bruce's house.
 The ride was tougher than expected, probably because I tend to underestimate rides under 50 miles.

 When I got to Bruce's house I was surprised to see tents and bikes I recognized in the yard.
-It was the three boys from Wisconsin I had met at the campsite a few nights before.
+It was the three boys from Wisconsin I had met at the campsite two nights before.
 I wondered how the heck they got ahead of me and figured they must have ridden the 110 miles to Missoula in one day.

-I showed myself into the familiar house, took a shower, and started a load of laundry, feeling grateful for this sanctuary Bruce provides for cyclists in Missoula.
+I showed myself into the now-familiar house, took a shower, and started a load of laundry, feeling grateful for this sanctuary Bruce provides for cyclists in Missoula.
 When I went back outside John, one of the permanent house residents, had arrived.
 I hadn't spoken to John much on my previous visit, so this time I engaged him in conversation.

 It didn't take long to discover that John's number one passion is organic food and gardening.
 He talked to me at length about their vegetable garden in the back, a gardening club he was spearheading at the University of Montana, the community farm where he volunteers his time, and the thriving local food movement in Missoula.
 He said he was planning to make a veggie stir-fry for dinner and invited me to join him.
 It was simple and colorful and delicious.
 After dinner he pulled out his favorite vegetarian cookbooks for me to look through then showed me how to make homemade banana ice cream.